Search

 Non-communicable Diseases

-We are working to stop people dying prematurely because of NCDs, by increasing the availability, affordability and uptake of essential diagnostics for diabetes and other cardiometabolic conditions.
+We are working to prevent premature mortality due to NCDs, by increasing the availability, affordability and uptake of essential diagnostics for diabetes and other cardiometabolic conditions.

 41 million